Search

 • 1.
 Ransom

-The release of property or a person in return for payment of a demanded price.
-The price or payment of money demanded or paid for such release.
+The price paid for the redemption of a captive person, mortgaged property or debt; the act of solving a problem with money.
 Used most often as the positive representation of redemption (ex: Exodus 21:30, ‘sum of money’; Numbers 35:31-32, Isaiah 43:3, ‘ransom’).
 In the New Testament, Matthew 20:28 and Mark 10:45 describe ransom as the “payment of money.”

 • 2.
 Atone, Atonement

-The ritual of passing all the sins of humanity onto Jesus.
+The ritual of passing all the sins of humanity on to Jesus.
 In the Old Testament, atonement was the passing on of sin to a sacrifice by the laying on of hands on its head.
 In the New Testament, it means the baptism of Jesus by John the Baptist.
-In Hebrew and Greek, this word means the passing of sin onto Jesus Christ so that sinners may enter the right relationship with God.
-The New Testament illustrates the offering for atonement well: the baptism of Jesus and His death on the Cross.
+In Hebrew and Greek, this word means the passing of sin on to Jesus Christ so that sinners may enter the right relationship with God.
+The New Testament well illustrates the offering for atonement: the baptism of Jesus and His death on the Cross.

 In the Old Testament: The word ‘atonement’ is used almost 100 times in the Old Testament and it is always expressed as (ex.
-Leviticus 23:27, 25:9, Numbers 5:8) ‘kaphar’ in Hebrew (usually written as ‘make an atonement’).
-Atonement is a translation of a Hebrew word signifying the passing on of sins by the laying on of hands on the head of a live goat and confessing over it all the iniquities of the Israelites (Leviticus 16:20-21).
+Leviticus 23:27, 25:9, Numbers 5:8), ‘kaphar’ in Hebrew (usually written as ‘make atonement’).
+Atonement is a translation of a Hebrew word signifying the passing on of sins by the laying on of hands on the head of a live goat and confessing over it all the iniquities of the children of Israel (Leviticus 16:20).

 In the New Testament: Atonement is related to the Aramaic ‘kpr’ which means to cover.
 This means the baptism of redemption of Jesus in the New Testament.
 Jesus came to this world and was baptized at the age of 30 to fulfill the salvation of all humanity.